aniruddhamadhava/RU-Gravitational-Lensing/README.md

             dosnap(snap) # Change snap to get the required snapshot number

-A new Jupyter notebook containing examples of the above code will be uploaded soon.
+Edit: A new .ipynb notebook has been uploaded to demonstrate how the new data_ext.py code works.